 I am not including the above location as it’s own separate entry because the view of Denver is the only reason to hit up this spot.
-It works best when you pick another spot for the majority of your pictures and then end at this one for view of the Denver Skyline.
+It works best when you pick another spot for the majority of your pictures and then end at this one for the view of the Denver Skyline.
 It’s what I call an “add-on” location.
-I know I just got done saying that City Park has the best views, but I just have to mention this intersection as also having some pretty kick ass Denver skyline views.
+I know I just got done saying that City Park has the best views, but I just have to mention this intersection as also having some pretty kick-ass Denver skyline views.
 The view from this area looks toward the city from the west side so it doesn’t have the mountains as well but with the right lens you can really make it look cool!

 Best Mural Art + Graffiti Engagement Photography Location in Denver